-SCIENCE IS GOLDEN - behind the scenes of Dunlop's laboratory
+behind the scenes of Dunlop's laboratory

-onveyor belts play a hugely important role throughout the mining and quarry industry.
-Although many might think that conveyor belts are not much more than thick black rubber bands, in reality nothing could be further from the truth.
-Industrial conveyor belts are actually complex components and science plays a surprisingly integral role.
-Here, Dr. Michiel Eijpe, Innovation & Sustainability Director of Netherlandsbased Dunlop Conveyor Belting, provides an eye-opening insight into what happens in the company's laboratory and how their work directly influences the performance and quality of the finished product.
+onveyor belts play a hugely important role in a great many ports and terminals.
+Most people could be forgiven for thinking that the conveyor belts that move billions of tonnes of cargo every year are not much more than thick black rubber bands.
+However, in reality, nothing could be further from the truth.
+Industrial conveyor belts are actually quite complex components and science plays a surprisingly integral role.
+Here, Dr. Michiel Eijpe, Innovation & Sustainability Director of Netherlands-based Dunlop Conveyor Belting, provides an eyeopening insight into what happens in the company's laboratory and how they directly influence the quality of the finished product.